melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 The models in both regions are conditioned on catches from the commercial and recreational sectors.
 The commercial sector is divided into three fleets (hook-and-line, trawl, and net gears).
 Landings from minor commercial gears were a negligible component of the total harvest and were combined with the hook-and-line fleet.
 The recreational sector was divided into four fleets according to boat mode (party/charter or private/rental) and catch type (retained or discarded).
 This follows the same practice as a number of other recent rockfish stock assessments, where the ability to accurately estimate a retention curve is complicated by depth-dependent discard mortality rates.

 Vermilion rockfish is a desirable species and discards are a small component of total fishing mortality in both the commercial and recreational sectors.
 The commercial catches do not include dead discards, which were estimated to be a small percent of the overall landings in both areas (averaging 7.4 mt coastwide since 2015, although increasing since 2017).
-In addition, there were very few observations available from WCGOP (fewer than 250 fish statewide) .
+In addition, there were very few observations available from WCGOP (fewer than 250 fish statewide).
 The size distribution of recreational discards from the CDFW and Cal Poly onboard observer programs represented larger fish from periods when the recreational shelf rockfish fishery closed versus smaller fish discarded when the fishery was open.
-Fish discarded during trips when vermilion were prohibited were removed from the recreational PC discard fleet length composition.
+Fish discarded during trips when vermilion rockfish were prohibited were removed from the recreational PC discard fleet length composition.

 The southern California model is fit to three fishery-dependent indices of relative abundance: 1) MRFSS CPFV dockside, 2) CDFW onboard observer, and 3) CRFS PR1 dockside.
 The MRFSS CPFV dockside index is assumed to be proportional to changes in the relative abundance of the recreational party/charter fleet (retained fish only).
 The CDFW onboard observer index represents the same fleet (rec party/charter), but indexes change in abundance during recent years.
 The onboard index is specified as a separate “survey” fleet in the model because it overlaps in time with the MRFSS dockside time series.
 Both the MRFSS and onboard indices use the recreational party/charter fleet’s selectivity curve to define vulnerable size classes.
-The CRFS PR1 dockside index is linked to the recreational private/rental fleet (retained fish), and uses the same selectivity curve.
+The CRFS PR1 dockside index is linked to the recreational private/rental boat fleet (retained fish), and uses the same selectivity curve.
 Recreational length measurements are included as marginal length compositions (proportions at length, sexes combined) by year starting in 1975 and 1978 for the PC and PR modes, respectively.
 Fishery-dependent length composition data are also included for the commercial hook-and-line and net fleets, but trawl length data were too sparse to be used for estimating trawl-specific selectivity parameters.
 Age structures from the commercial fleets were also sparse and not considered for the southern California assessment.

 Fishery-independent data sources in the southern California model are organized into four fleets.
 The primary data source is the NWFSC hook-and-line survey.
 Data from this survey were used to create an index of relative abundance, marginal length compositions by sex and year, and conditional-age-at-length data by sex and year.
 Length and age data from the hook-and-line survey were broken into two fleets to better match assumptions in the index standardization methodology (see Appendix for details).
 The NWFSC trawl survey is the second fishery-independent data source in the southern model.
 An abundance index was developed for the trawl survey, but ultimately rejected due to high interannual variability, sparse data, and imprecise estimates.
 However, trawl survey conditional-age-at-length data and associated marginal length comps, both by sex and year, were retained in the model.
 The earliest available age and length composition data came from assorted CDFW research cruises which are collectively known as the “green binder” data (see data section for additional information).